Step 1: NOMINATION

 - Graduation Ceremony

-- Mongolian Language Contests
+- Mongolian Language Contests and research meetings

 MENTOR STUDENT SYSTEM